ilya-klyuchnikov/ttlite/README.md

     $ sbt
     > test

-TTLite contains integration tests which invoke Agda and Coq compilers for generated proofs:
+TTLite contains integration tests which invoke Agda, Coq and Idris compilers for generated proofs:

     > it:test

-In order to run these test you should have `agda` and `coqc` executables in path.
+In order to run these test you should have `agda`, `coqc` and `idris` executables in path.

 ## Quick Start